 Meanwhile, many of the rural communities with which we worked lacked access to quality schools.

 “There are communities that live alongside wildlife that crave for their kids to be educated.
 But in remote areas, this is particularly difficult.
 Children often have to travel long distances to attend school.
 School resources are lacking because of the difficulty in getting materials to these remote locations.
-Building upkeep may be poor, again, because of limited funding, and so on,” explains AWF’s Daniel Wesonga ACS director.
+Building upkeep may be poor, again, because of limited funding, and so on,” explains AWF’s Daniel Wesonga.

 Education Where People Live

 AWF is therefore launching an ambitious new program intended to provide rural communities high-quality education where they live.
-AWF Conservation Schools (ACS) will offer a replicable model by which AWF will create primary schools for communities in exchange for specific conservation outputs.
-All ACS schools will feature the following components:
+Classroom Africa will offer a replicable model by which AWF will create primary schools for communities in exchange for specific conservation outputs.
+All Classroom Africa schools will feature the following components:

 It’s not a given that every community in a remote area will merit the consideration of a conservation school.
-But where an ACS school makes sense from a conservation standpoint, building the physical structure is only the first step.
+But where a Classroom Africa school makes sense from a conservation standpoint, building the physical structure is only the first step.
 “This will be a long-term relationship,” says Wesonga.
 AWF will provide annual maintenance, help find teacher incentives and offer other assistance as needed.

 Communities, in return, must adhere to specific conservation agreements.
 We will conduct an annual school and conservation audit to ensure “conservation covenants” are being met.